Robust Hybrid Learning With Expert Augmentation: Introduction

-In recent work \citep{APHYNITY, HVAE, latent_ode_pharma, hl_1, hl_2, hl_3}, HyL demonstrated success in complementing partial physical models and improving the inference of the corresponding parameters.
-However, contrarily to the common belief that HyL achieves better generalization than black box ML models, we argue that hybrid models do not meet their promise regarding robustness.
-Although HyL achieves strong performance on IID test distributions by exploiting the inductive bias of the expert models, we show that their performance collapses when the test domain is not included in the training domain.
-This is unsatisfactory as the expert model is typically well-defined for a range of parameters that can correspond to realistic data far outside of the training distribution.
-A test distribution not covered by the training data, but for which an expert model exists, happens often in the real world.
-As an example, \citet{latent_ode_pharma} apply HyL to a pharmacological model describing the effect of a COVID-19 treatment for which only a limited quantity of real-world data is available.
-In this context, although the underlying biochemical dynamic of treatments is well modelled, data is often scarce and biased.
-Therefore, the hybrid model does not necessarily generalize to configurations that are well modelled by the pharmacological model but unseen during training.
+In recent works \citep{APHYNITY, HVAE, latent_ode_pharma, hl_1, hl_2, hl_3}, hybrid learning demonstrated success in complementing partial physical models and improving the inference of the corresponding parameters.
+We observe that current hybrid learning algorithms are sub-optimal in the amortized inference setting -- when we aim to build hybrid models that are valid for various test configurations.
+Contrary to the common belief that hybrid learning achieves better generalization than black box ML models, we argue and demonstrate that hybrid learning algorithms do not yet meet their promise regarding robustness in amortized settings.
+Although hybrid learning achieves strong performance on IID test distributions by exploiting the inductive bias of the expert models, their performance collapses when the test domain is not included in the training domain.
+This is unsatisfactory as the expert model is typically well-defined far outside the training distribution.